 For a more uniquely San Francisco winter experience join our uproarious annual Drag Queens on Ice event!
 Local Bay Area queens perform on ice for a 20 minute performance on Thursday, December 8th at 8pm.
 This is a great substitute if you weren’t able to squeeze a trip to Beach Blanket Babylon into your visit.

 The details: From 10am to 10pm a ticket for 90 minutes on the ice and a pair of skate rentals run for $18 for adults. $13 for kids 8 and under.
 Be sure to stash your belongings away into a local rental for $3 – you won’t want to lug anything onto the ice skating rink!
-Tickets available online and through apps available on Google Play and the App Store.
+Tickets available online.

 2. Tom & Jerry’s Christmas Display in Noe Valley